zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-helm.md

      # Configuration for the GCP Secrets Manager secrets store
      gcp:

+       # The GCP Service Connector authentication method to use.
+       authMethod: service-account

+       # The GCP Service Connector configuration.
+       authConfig:

           # The GCP project ID to use.
 This must be set to the project ID where the
           # GCP Secrets Manager service that you want to use is located.
           project_id: my-gcp-project

-       # Path to the GCP credentials file to use to authenticate with the GCP Secrets
+          # GCP credentials JSON to use to authenticate with the GCP Secrets
           # Manager instance.
-You can omit this if you are running the ZenML server
-       # in a GCP GKE cluster that uses workload identity to authenticate with
-       # GCP services without the need for credentials.
-       # NOTE: the credentials file needs to be copied in the helm chart folder
-       # and the path configured here needs to be relative to the root of the
-       # helm chart.
-       google_application_credentials: cloud-credentials.json
+          google_application_credentials: '{...}'

  serviceAccount: